itomashe/RepData_PeerAssessment1/PA1_template.md

 Igor Tomashevskiy
 The dataset is stored in a comma-separated-value (CSV) file: activity.csv The variables included in this dataset -
-steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
+steps: Number of steps taking in a 5-minute interval (missing values are coded as NA).
-date: The date on which the measurement was taken in YYYY-MM-DD format
+date: The date on which the measurement was taken in YYYY-MM-DD format.
 interval: Identifier for the 5-minute interval in which measurement was taken.

 **Data pre-processing**